stoplight2/ProjectEuler/README.md

 # ProjectEuler

 My solutions to ProjectEuler.
 For some the PEXXPy solution is the correct one.
-Some of the problems I might be working on them at the moment and so you won't see the solutions on them.
+Some of the problems may not be correct as it might be just an attempt to solve the problems.
+But this are very rare.

 Please visit youtube channel: ProjectEuler